 The main route uses the Trans-Siberian Railway either branching to Vladivostok with connections to Eastern China, branching to Kazakhstan, entering western China at Khorgos and Druzhba and then through the Lanzhou rail hub and onward to the coast of China or branching in Mongolia to enter China at Erenhot and then to the main Beijing hub.

 There are seven countries involved in the rail land segment that are politically, economically and culturally very different.
-Unlike the North American landbridge where rail segments are entirely contained within an individual nation (US, Canada or Mexico) and owned by large rail companies, the multitude of actors requires a level of multinational cooperation.
+Unlike the North American landbridge where rail segments are entirely contained within an individual nation (US, Canada, or Mexico) and owned by large rail companies, the multitude of actors requires a level of multinational cooperation.
 In 2006, the Trans-Asian Railway Network Agreement was signed by most of the countries the Eurasian landbridge is going through.
-This agreement tries to coordinate rail investments, customs procedures and the setting of long-distance rail corridors.
+This agreement tries to coordinate rail investments, customs procedures, and the setting of long-distance rail corridors.

 However, a transport chain is as reliable as its weakest link.
-Kazakhstan, parts of Siberia (semi-autonomous administrative divisions) and even some parts of western China present some political risks.
+Kazakhstan, parts of Siberia (semi-autonomous administrative divisions), and even some parts of western China present some political risks.
 In 2011, a customs union (the Eurasian Economic Union) was established between Kazakhstan, Russia, and Belarus, implying that all the goods transiting are subject to the same regulations.
 It is thus essential to ensure cargo security along the entire transport chain as well as the continuity of rail operations.

 Break of gauge

 The rail system operates on two gauges, standard (1.435 m; China and most of Western Europe) and broad (1.520 m; Russia and some Scandinavian countries), which imposes a technical challenge.
 It requires reloading or an adaptation of the equipment to gauge change.
 Moving cargo between China and Germany would involve two gauge changes.
-The first involves a switch from the Chinese standard gauge to the Russian broad gauge.
+The first consists of a switch from the Chinese standard gauge to the Russian broad gauge.
 The second involves a switch from the Russian broad gauge to the European standard gauge.
 At each gauge change, containers are transloaded from one train to the other, side by side, in a thruport-like facility.
 Although containerization enables an efficient transfer of cargo, this still involves additional costs and delays.
 A key priority has been the setting of efficient gauge transloading facilities, such as Khorgos in Kazakhstan.

 Long-distance rail services are facing several economic challenges undermining their commercial potential.
 This is particularly the case for the Eurasian landbridge.